-2. Pull the handle forward until the cord is completely detached from the carrier.
+2. Activate the handle by pulling it forward until the cord detaches entirely from the carrier.

-3. When the emergency doff feature is activated by pulling, the CPC will split at the rear section as demonstrated.
+3. Upon emergency doff activation, the CPC will separate at the rear, as demonstrated.

 4. As the vest separates at the back, the CPC will descend forward.
 To facilitate the separation of the CPC, adjust your body while the cord is being pulled.

 Various accessories can be attached to plate carriers through open standard interfaces, such as MOLLE/PALS webbing and G-hooks, or through proprietary add-ons offered by the same company.